EECS3311F25/fridge_finder/doc/sprint0/PB.md

 - Add a option "when to by" feture on each item
 - When quantity drops below the "when to buy" feature, it is added to the shopping list

-### PB 16 - Export Inventory - SHOULD
+### PB 14 - Export Inventory - SHOULD

 #### Story

-As a user, I want to export my inventory so that I can get a overall view of how I manage the food I byt
+As a user, I want to export my inventory so that I can get a overall view of how I manage the food I buy

 #### Satisfaction Criteria

 - A button that exports the inventary and downloads a file with name, quantity, expiration and status.

+### PB 15 Shopping mode: alerts - COULD

+#### Story
+As a shopper, I want a "shopper mode: that lets me scan items and show if it already existis in inventory so that duplicates are avoided

+#### Satisfaction Criteria

+- A search field in "Shopping mode" that shows matches from inventory
+- If products already existis, see quantity and expiration date
+- If not, just add it to my inventory

+### PB 16 Dietary preferences  for recipies - COULD

+#### Story

+As a user, I want to apply different dietary preferences so that recepies suggestions are fir for my own diet

+#### Satisfaction Criteria

+- Add dietary restrictions to user settings
+- Suggestions respect preferences or clearly indicate when options are insufficient

 ### PB 17 Household sharing - COULD

 #### Story
 As a roomate/household memeber, I can share my inventory with my famility so that everyone sees the same state